moisesduartem/pipedrive-bling-api/README.md

 ### Endpoints

-- `POST /deals`
+- `POST /api/deals`
-    - Retrieve the deals with won status, add they to the bling API and create a MongoDB collection to each one.
+    - Retrieve the deals with won status from Pipedrive, add they to the Bling API as orders and create a MongoDB collection to each one.

-- `GET /deals`
+- `GET /api/deals`
     - Get the collection data aggregated by date and value.

+- `GET /api/docs`
+    - Swagger endpoint documentation